Skip to main content

 Adding configuration variables

-You can define names, descriptions, variable types, and optional default values of config variables to your configuration wizard, and you'll reference the values that customers set for each in your integration.
+You can define names, descriptions, variable types, and optional default values of config variables for your configuration wizard from the config wizard designer in the low-code builder, and you'll reference the values that customers set for each in your integration.

 When it comes time for your customer-facing teams to deploy your integration, they can enter or select configuration options and tailor the integration for a particular customer without the involvement of integration builders.